borismus/ray-input/README.md

     require('./ray-input')

-Or you can use the script standalone:
+Or you can use the script standalone, but you may need to use `new RayInput.default()`:

     <script src="build/ray.min.js"></script>